-Below are five tips for returning to the workplace as an employer is preparing and evaluating the best options for its workforce.
+Below are five tips for returning to the workplace as you are preparing and evaluating the best options for your workforce.
 1. Understand that it won't be "back to normal" from day one Consider a phased approach that evolves over time into a long-term "new normal."
 The impact of the pandemic requires all employers planning a return to the workplace to remain agile in what continues to be a fluid situation.
-1. Anticipate employee anxiety about coming back Clear communications with employees can help everyone address the inevitable anxiety.
+1. Anticipate employee anxiety about coming back Clear communications with your employees can help everyone address the inevitable anxiety.
 Offer employees plenty of advance warning about plans to return to the workplace and plans to keep the workplace safe.
-Think about appropriate teambuilding events.
+Think about appropriate team-building events.
 1. Develop a special plan for "new" employees who started during the pandemic Most will likely need special attention to welcome them onboard in person.

-1. Develop vaccine & mask guidance This is a rapidly-evolving area, so employers should develop clear policies that balance safety and privacy concerns ... and be ready to update them as necessary.
-Follow CDC and state guidelines, whichever are more restrictive.
-(See FAQs below.)
-1. Be prepared for and open to flexible working requests The quarantine drove many changes.
+1. Develop vaccine & mask guidance This is a rapidly-evolving area, so you need to develop clear policies that balance safety and privacy concerns ... and be ready to update as necessary.
+Follow Center for Disease Control and state guidelines, whichever are more restrictive.
+(See FAQs below) 1.
+Be prepared for and open to flexible working requests The quarantine drove many changes.
 Some tasks/roles can be performed remotely with great effect.
 Be open to requests for remote work.
 Consider: whether and when it is necessary to require physical presence for all meetings; blindly requiring travel to all events; or applying inflexible paid time off policies.
 Remember that this is a new world, so don't just fall back to the old way of doing things.
 Many employees appreciate the greater flexibility necessitated as a result of remote workplace adoption.
-Vaccine & Mask FAQs May an employer ask if employees are vaccinated?
+Vaccine & Mask FAQs Can we ask if employees are vaccinated?

 Yes, although it is fine to ask employees whether they've been vaccinated, avoid asking employees why they are not vaccinated.
-Asking why an individual did not receive a vaccination may elicit information about a disability and would be subject to the pertinent Americans with Disabilities Act (the "ADA") standard that they be "jobrelated and consistent with business necessity."
+Asking why an individual did not receive a vaccination may elicit information about a disability and would be subject to the pertinent ADA standard that they be "job-related and consistent with business necessity."
 What if an employee declines to share this information?